influxdata/influxdb-client-csharp/Client/README.md

 The `readWriteTimeout` and `timeout` supports `ms`, `s` and `m` as unit.
 Default is milliseconds.

 ### Gzip support
-`InfluxDBClient` does not enable gzip compress for http request body by default.
+`InfluxDBClient` does not enable gzip compress for http request by default.
 If you want to enable gzip to reduce transfer data's size, you can call:

 ```c#
 influxDBClient.EnableGzip();